 Cycling Without Age is an international program that brings people of all ages and abilities together by connecting volunteer pilots and elderly passengers for an outdoor adventure by trishaw, a trike with two wheels and a seat in the front pedaled by a volunteer in the back.
 The program, started in 2012 in Copenhagen by Ole Kassow, proves how a simple bicycle ride can reduce feelings of loneliness and help reconnect people with their communities and boost the well-being of all involved.

-How can the Bike Fed help:
+How will the Bike Fed can help:

 The Bike Fed has been helping to establish and manage CWA programs across the state since 2012.
 Interested organizations can look to the Bike Fed website for guidance, forms, and other resources needed to start a new CWA program.
 Our experienced staff can guide those who are interested from concept to kick-off.
 Our program includes help with community outreach, program planning, fundraising, trishaw purchase, pilot training, ride schedules, community kick-off events, and even preventative and regular trike maintenance.
 We can even bring a trishaw and trained pilot for a demonstration event with rides to help generate community interest.